-The operating stages (figure O-1) in the cycle of the cart lifter are as follows:
+The operating stages (Figure B-1) in the cycle of the cart lifter are as follows:

-- 1) START The cart to be dumped is placed on the lifter. - 2) ACTUATOR DUMP The rotary actuator cycles to dump the contents of the cart into the box.
-During this cycle, the lower hooks automatically rotate to "lock" the cart to the lifter. - 3) ACTUATOR REVERSE The rotary actuator reverses its cycle returning the cart to the start position.
+- 1. START The cart to be dumped is placed on the lifter. - 2.
+ACTUATOR DUMP The rotary actuator cycles to dump the contents of the cart into the box.
+During this cycle, the lower hooks automatically rotate to "lock" the cart to the lifter. - 3.
+ACTUATOR REVERSE The rotary actuator reverses its cycle returning the cart to the start position.
 The lower hooks automatically retract to "unlock" the cart from the lifter.

-Figure O-1
+GROUND Figure B-1

-Warning: Exceeding the 8 to 10 second cycle time on any lifter will void the manufacturer's warranty
+Operating under the recommended cycle time on any lifter will void the manufacturer's warranty

-The rotational motions of the cart lifter are controlled with the use of a hand operated directional control valve (hand valve).
+The rotational motions of the cart lifter are controlled with the use of a hand valve.
 Moving the handle on the hand valve in one direction will cause the lifter to perform the actuator dump stage (figure O-1).
 Moving the handle in the opposite direction will cause the lifter to perform the actuator reverse stage.